-The most important property of conditional entropy is stated in the lemma below.
+The most important property of conditional entropy is stated in the lemma below, and was seen in Exercise 5.8(iv).
 Intuitively 'the uncertainty of K and Y is the uncertainty of K given Y plus the uncertainty of Y'.
 (Now try reading this replacing 'uncertainty of' with 'information in'.)

-Lemma 5.8 (Chaining Rule).
+Lemma 5.9 (Chaining Rule).
 Let K and Y be random variables.
 Then